 How to ferment birch sap

-- Pour the fresh birch sap into a clean bottle which you can close tight
+- Pour fresh (or slightly fermented) birch sap into a clean bottle that can be tightly closed

-- 1 teaspoon sugar per quart of juice
+- 1 teaspoon sugar per quart of birch juice

 - A few raisins (support fermentation)